About Jack Chambers

-- I was elected to the Council’s Audit Committee, the HSE’s Regional Health Forum and the Blanchardstown Community Policing Forum.
+- I was elected to the Council’s Audit Committee, the HSE’s Regional Health Forum, the Fingal Joint Policing Committee and the Blanchardstown Community Policing Forum.
 This will greatly help me to give better representation on the issues that affect people.

 - I opened a Local Office in the Laurel Lodge Shopping Centre in my role as Local Area Representative and I am keeping this office open as a Fingal Councillor with regular clinics.